-Four course electives (12 credit hours) and two lab electives (2 credit hours) must be selected in consultation with the academic advisor from 200-level or higher CPEG, ELEG, STEG, ENGR, and/ or CSIS courses.
+Four course electives (12 credit hours) and two lab electives (2 credit hours) must be selected in consultation with the academic advisor from 200-level or higher CPEG, ELEG, STEG, ENGR, and/or CSIS courses.
 The electives must be chosen according to the following rules:

-- At least two of the course electives must be CPEG courses. - At least one of the lab electives must be a CPEG lab. - At least two of the course electives must be 300-level or higher courses. - A maximum of one course elective can be selected from the following CSIS courses:
+- At least two of the course electives must be CPEG courses. - At least one of the lab electives must be a CPEG lab. - At least two of the course electives must be 400-level or higher courses. - A maximum of one course elective can be selected from the following CSIS courses:

 CSIS 230 Programming in a Second Language (3)

 CSIS 250 Database Systems (3)

 CSIS 255 Web Technologies (3)

-CSIS 260 System Analysis and Design (3)
+CSIS 260 System Analysis, Design and Acquisition (3)

 CSIS 300 E-Commerce (3)

 CSIS 320 Principles of Programming Languages (3)

 CSIS 370 Computer Graphics (3)

 CSIS 400 Theory of Computation (3)

 CSIS 401 Mobile Computing (3)

+CSIS 402 Fundamental Techniques for Data Science Applications (3)

 CSIS 405 Analysis of Algorithms (3)

+CSIS 404 Data Mining and Knowledge Discovery (3)

-CSIS 415 Artificial Intelligence (3)
+CSIS 406 Big Data Technologies (3)

 CSIS 425 Advanced Software Engineering (3)

 CSIS 440 Software Project Management (3)

 CSIS 476 Computer Security and Information Assurance (3)